 Today, more people live in multigenerational households than ever before.
 In 2016, 64 million people, or one in five Americans, live in a home with multiple generations of their adult family members.
 Many families find that these living arrangements offer many benefits: combining your resources can ease financial tensions, young children can learn about empathy and build stronger relationships with a loved one, and you can reduce a disabled or senior loved one’s social isolation.

 However, some people with disabilities struggle with their loss of independence, and your household may discover unexpected challenges.
 To ease everyone’s transition, it’s a good idea to do some advanced planning.
-Below, we outline some topics you and your loved one should address.
+Read on to learn about some topics you and your loved one should address.

 Can My Home Accommodate My Loved Ones’ Special Needs?